HungPham2002/Vietnamese-Handwritten-Text-Recognition-OCR-using-CRNN-with-CTC-Loss/README.md

 In this model, the image will be dissected by a fixed number of timesteps in the RNN layers so as long as each character is seperated by two or three parts to be processed and decoded later then the spacing between each character is irrelevant like so:
 ![dissect](https://drive.google.com/uc?export=view&id=1CEoqdg8s_rUX_Z_OHccuavESKkpp0ARs)
-# The Proposed Architecture Architecture:
+# The Proposed Neural Architecture:
 The neural network architecture CRNN consists of 3 components, including convolutional layers, recurrent layers, and a transcription layer, from bottom to top.
 - ![architecture](https://drive.google.com/uc?export=view&id=1eKZ8A4TtEQlewstK2qKO8l-ZN4PkdvkW)